Cherrmann8/Census2Xlsx/README.md

 # Overview

-Cen2Xlsx is a cross-platform data collection tool for generating community needs assessment reports using the United States Census Bureau database.
+Cen2Xlsx is a cross-platform data collection tool for the United States Census Bureau database.
 Developed with Python 3.7 and Kivy 1.11.
 The project has a Trello board for tracking features and development tasks.
 This board can be viewed at: https://trello.com/b/UD66VbiG/cen2xlsx.

 # Usage